 DIAGNOSIS: This stage of chronic kidney disease occurs when the creatinine clearance is about 10% of normal or when the glomerular filtration rate is 5 to 10 mL/min.
 The results of serum chemistries tests are used in equations like the Modification of Diet in Renal Disease (MDRD) or the Cockroft-Gault equation to estimate glomerular filtration.
 Patients with advanced kidney disease are typically also evaluated with urinalyses (to look for protein losses or the presence of red blood cells, white blood cells crystals or casts) and frequently with renal ultrasonography or other imaging studies.

 TREATMENT: Renal replacement therapies are required to prevent fatal fluid overload, hyperkalemia, and other uremic complications.
 These include hemodialysis, peritoneal dialysis, or kidney transplantation.
 Other therapies include the administration of water-soluble vitamins, phosphate-binding medications, erythropoietin, iron and folic acid (to treat anemia), and bicarbonate buffers (to prevent acidemia).
 The diet of patients with ESRD is restricted to limited quantities of fluids, and small concentrations of sodium, potassium, and protein, to prevent complications like fluid retention and hyperkalemia.
 Tight control of blood pressure and blood glucose levels in patients with hypertension or diabetes, respectively, will prolong kidney function and prevent deterioration.

-PATIENT CARE: Patients with ESRD should avoid medications that may damage the kidneys (such as nonsteroidal anti-inflammatory drugs) or drugs that may accumulate in toxic concentrations as a result of renal failure, i.e., drugs that are normally excreted ...
+PATIENT CARE: Patients with ESRD should avoid medications that may damage the kidneys (such as nonsteroidal anti-inflammatory drugs) or drugs that may accumulate in toxic concentrations as a result of renal failure, i.e., drugs that ...